datacommonsorg/docsite/custom_dc/data_cloud.md

   -  **Task timeout** > **Number of retries per failed task**: **3**
 1. Click **Create** to save the job (but not run it yet).

-#### Set environment variables
+{#env-vars}

-This procedure shows you how to set the environment variables using the Cloud Console.
-Alternatively, you could set them in the `custom_dc/env.list` file, pipe the file contents to a system variable, and use the [gcloud CLI](https://cloud.google.com/sdk/gcloud/reference/run/jobs?hl=en) to update the job.
+Now set environment variables:

 1. Click the **Variables and Secrets** tab.
 1. Click **Add variable**.
 1. Add names and values for the following environment variables:
 - `USE_CLOUDSQL`: set to `true`
 - `DC_API_KEY`: set to the API key for your instance
 - `INPUT_DIR`: set to the Cloud Storage bucket and input folder that you created in step 2 above.
 - `OUTPUT_DIR`: set to the Cloud Storage bucket (and, optionally, output folder) that you created in step 2 above.
 If you didn't create a separate folder for output, specify the same folder as the `INPUT_DIR`.
 - `CLOUDSQL_INSTANCE`: set to the full connection name of the instance you created in step 3 above.
 - `DB_USER`: set to a user you configured when you created the instance in step 3, or to `root` if you didn't create a new user.